 Differences in timeline

-One of the obvious differences in raising an adopted baby is that he doesn’t come from the same genetic background as you or your partner.
-Depending on the type of adoption, there may only be a limited amount of information available about a child’s personal medical history and the family history of his birth parents.
+One of the obvious differences in raising an adopted baby is that they don’t come from the same genetic background as you or your partner.
+Depending on the type of adoption, there may only be a limited amount of information available about a child’s personal medical history and the family history of their birth parents.
 This means that, in terms of conditions with genetic components, parents may not know what to keep an eye out for in the same way that they would for conditions that run in their own families.

 Many cooks in the kitchen